-Minimum age to participate in an Amateur Boxing Contest
+Minimum age to participate in an Amateur K1 Kickboxing Contest

-Contestants are to be over the age of 12 years for all Amateur Boxing contests under ISKA WA rules.
+Contestants are to be over the age of 12 years for Amateur K1 Kickboxing contests under ISKA WA rules.

-Minimum age to participate in a Professional Boxing Contest
+Minimum age to participate in a Professional K1 Kickboxing Contest

-Contestants are to be over the age of 18 years for all Professional Boxing contests under ISKA WA rules.
+Contestants must be over 18 years of age for Professional K1 Kickboxing contests under ISKA WA rules.

-Minimum experience to participate in a Professional Boxing Contest
+Minimum experience to participate in a Professional K1 Kickboxing Contest